pouria-drd/MFT-CPP-Master-MJA/README.md

 # MFT-CPP-Master-MJA
-You can use all codes in this reposetory
+You can use all codes in this repository